rokopt/spec/src/architecture/m1/fee-system.md

-Hence, an increased inflation rate translates to greater rewards for users with staked assets (sometimes also called _staking yield_).

-Similar to Solana, Ethereum 2.0, Near and Cosmos we will be burning tokens from transactions fees.
-This needs to be taken into consideration to calculate the total inflation of the system.
-In Eth20, 100 % of tx fees are burned, in Solana 50%-100% are burned and in Near protocol also 100% is burned (this needs cheking since I read somewhere that 30 % goes to smart contract authors _the 30% figure is correct, also 10% of epoch rewards goes to the treasury._ ).
-In our case, 70% is burned and the rest goes to future validators for block protcution.

 ## Chris Feedback:
 - bound the total inflation, but also let it vary a bit so that incentives for proof-of-stake, shielded pool, and governance can be reasonably predictable